JaxPlays-Inc/jaxplays.org/content/productions/2020-A-Funny-Thing-Happened-on-the-Way-to-the-Forum.md

 - Producers:
   - Tyvin McSwain
   - Toni Diamond-Bingham
-external_links:
+Press:
-  A Funny Thing Happened on the Way to the Forum - Players by the Sea: https://www.playersbythesea.org/forum A Funny Thing Happened On The Way To The Forum' at Players by the Sea - The Jacksonville BUZZ: https://iwantabuzz.com/arts/arts-in-the-know/a-funny-thing-happened-on-the-way-to-the-forum/
+- A Funny Thing Happened On The Way To The Forum' at Players by the Sea - The Jacksonville BUZZ: https://iwantabuzz.com/arts/arts-in-the-know/a-funny-thing-happened-on-the-way-to-the-forum/
-  A Funny Thing Happened On the Way to the Forum - Visit Jacksonville: https://www.visitjacksonville.com/events/a-funny-thing-happened-on-the-way-to-the-forum/
+- A Funny Thing Happened On the Way to the Forum - Visit Jacksonville: https://www.visitjacksonville.com/events/a-funny-thing-happened-on-the-way-to-the-forum/
-  Players by the Sea announces cast of upcoming musical farce - Ponte Vedra Recorder: https://pontevedrarecorder.com/stories/players-by-the-sea-announces-cast-of-upcoming-musical-farce,10168?
+- Players by the Sea announces cast of upcoming musical farce - Ponte Vedra Recorder: https://pontevedrarecorder.com/stories/players-by-the-sea-announces-cast-of-upcoming-musical-farce,10168?
+Reviews:
+- A Funny Thing Happened on the Way to the Forum | IwantaBuzz: https://iwantabuzz.com/arts/arts-in-the-know/a-funny-thing-happened-on-the-way-to-the-forum-3/
 ---
 "Broadway’s greatest musical farce takes us back to Ancient Rome for a unique and unforgettable production.
 Pseudolus, a devious slave, makes a deal to win his freedom by playing matchmaker for his lovesick master, Hero.
 Rife with pompous generals, domineering parents, and wiley courtesans, this hilarious Tony-winning musical is a non-stop laugh-fest with “something for everyone!" — [A FUNNY THING HAPPENED ON THE WAY TO THE FORUM - Players by the Sea](https://www.playersbythesea.org/forum)